vippsas/vipps-qr-api/vipps-qr-api.md

 ![One-time payment QR Flow](images/one-time-payment-qr-flow.svg)

-The QR code, when scanned from either camera or the Vipps app, will automatically open a payment in the Vipps app, where the payment can be completed.
+The QR code, when scanned from either the native camera or the Vipps app, will automatically open an ecom or recurring payment in the Vipps app, where the payment can be completed.
 See a detailed example of [how it works](how-it-works/one-time-payment-qr.md).

 Every Vipps payment needs a unique `orderId`.
 The purchase will time out after 5 minutes, so it's not possible to print these QRs.
 The QR must be scanned within 5 minutes, and the user will have 5 minutes to complete the payment once opened in the app.